willfurnass/sheffield_hpc/hpc/scheduler/submit.rst

     #$ -l arch=intel-x5650

-**How do I specify multiple email addresses for job notifications?**
+**How do I specify multiple email addresses for SGE job notifications?**

 Specify each additional email with its own ``-M`` option ::